 - Calculus-based Physics with Lab - 1 semester

 - English Composition - 1 semester (4 cr)

 In addition to the requirements on the cumulative GPA, the GPA between the last two math classes at the calculus I level or higher must be at least 2.5.
 If NC State University courses are taken, the overall NC State University GPA must be at least 2.0.

-NC State University's College of Engineering has an active co-op program, making it possible for Two-Plus-Two students to alternate on-the-job experience with classroom learning and graduate with a co-op certificate after 12 months of work in a structured situation.
+NC State University's College of Engineering has an active co-op program, making it possible for 2+2 students to alternate on-the-job experience with classroom learning and graduate with a co-op certificate after 12 months of work in a structured situation.
 Students are not eligible for the co-op program until they are admissible to one of NC State University's engineering degree programs.